Augmented Minimax Linear Estimation: Estimating the Average Partial Effect in a Conditionally Linear Outcome Model

-As a concrete instantiation of our augmented minimax linear approach, we consider the problem of average partial effect estimation in the conditionally linear treatment effect model: A statistician observes features $X \in \xx$, a treatment assignment $W \in \RR$ and an outcome $Y \in \RR$ related by a functional form restriction as below and wants to estimate $\psi$, where
+As a concrete instance of our approach, we consider the problem of estimating an average partial effect, assuming a conditionally linear treatment effect model.
+A statistician observes features $X \in \xx$, a treatment dose $W \in \RR$, and an outcome $Y \in \RR$ and wants to estimate $\psi$, where